aldrinzigmundv/digilogtv/README.md

 * Convenient favorites list for quick access to your preferred channels
 * Includes only free, legal, and publicly available content

-## Donate BTC or XMR to Support in Maintaining this App
+## Donate XMR to Support Maintaining this App

 Donate XMR to Support this App